pcmaldonado/projects/README.md

 ## Welcome
 This is a complete list of my published projects.

-You can also go check my [portfolio page](https://pcmaldonado.github.io/portfolio/index.html) !
+You can also go check my [portfolio page](https://pcmaldonado.github.io/portfolio/index.html) or my list of published [articles](https://github.com/pcmaldonado/medium_articles) on [Medium](https://medium.com/@pcmaldonado)!

 ------------------
 # Projects